MatiasVL/switchfully-version-control-git/20-programming-advanced-java/10-exceptions/20-exceptions-combined/src/main/java/codelab06/README.md

 If you have a small-ish file and you would like to read its entire contents in one pass, you can use the `readAllLines(Path)` method.
 This method takes care of most of the work for you, such as opening and closing the stream, but are not intended for handling large files.
-The following code shows how to use the readAllBytes method:
+The following code shows how to use the readAllLines method:

 ```
 Path pathToFile = ...;